fbpx

 View on Amazon | View on Chewy

-Primal Pet Foods has frozen and freeze-dried raw dog food options.
+Primal Pet Foods offers frozen and freeze-dried raw dog food options.
 They use 100% USDA-inspected protein, certified organic fruits and vegetables, and non-synthetic vitamins and minerals.
-Ingredients are sourced from sustainable ranchers in the U.S., New Zealand, Australia, and Europe.
+The ingredients are sourced from sustainable ranchers in the U.S., New Zealand, Australia, and Europe.

 Unfortunately, customers complain about the freeze-dried nuggets being broken up when they arrive, which can make it difficult to know how much to feed your dog.
 Primal Pet Foods wouldn’t be our first pick for freeze-dried, but we’d suggest them as a frozen option.